Observing geometry of quantum states in a three-level system

-Geometry of quantum systems is definitely essential for understanding physical concepts from quantum matters to quantum information.
-We have identified the geometry of a three-level quantum system by conclusively observing the complete classification of joint numerical ranges (JNRs) by three observables.
-This yields the first experimental illustration of quantum systems beyond a qubit system.
-By separately measuring physical quantities and constituting the convex bodies, we reveal the deep relation between the geometric characters of JNR and the ground-state degeneracy, and thereby quantum phases of the system, governed by the supporting Hamiltonians.
-Our work opens the avenue for experimental study of fascinating phenomena and intractable problems for quantum systems via geometric ways.
-This geometric method is applicable to high-spin and many-body systems, where the set of observables are happened to be local Hamiltonians of subsystems which may be easier to conduct and investigate than the global one~\cite{Kokail2019}.
-This versatile approach therefore enables further investigations to understand the complexity of quantum systems, to infer intriguing phases and properties of quantum matters, al well as to utilize and harness quantum information covering entanglement certification~\cite{PhysRevLett.110.060405}, characterization of quantum measurements~\cite{Zhang2019}, and precision metrology~\cite{Sidhu2019}.
+We experimentally identify the geometry of a three-level quantum system by observing the complete classification of joint numerical ranges (JNRs) of three observables.
+The results highlight the distinct difference between high-dimensional quantum systems and qubits.
+Furthermore, we elucidate the relation between the geometric characters of the JNR and ground-state degeneracies of the system Hamiltonians.
+Our work opens the avenue to experimentally explore fascinating phenomena of quantum systems via its state space projections.
+This geometric method is also applicable to many-body systems, when the set of observables are happen to be local Hamiltonians of the system, which may be easier to implement than the global ones~\cite{Kokail2019}.
+Besides, the concept of JNR has shown a wide range of potential applications.
+As convex sets, JNRs have been adopted in the $N$-representability problem~\cite{Erdahl1972,Zauner_2016} and the quantum marginal problem~\cite{Klyachko_2006} for visualizing the set of reduced density matrices.
+In the field of quantum information, it finds applications in the derivation of entanglement witnesses~\cite{PhysRevA.100.042326,PhysRevLett.110.060405} and uncertainty relations~\cite{Szyma_ski_2019,PhysRevLett.119.170404}, and provides theoretical foundations for the self-characterization of quantum devices~\cite{PhysRevLett.123.140405,PhysRevLett.124.040402}.
+We expect this versatile concept to promote further investigations in understanding the geometry of quantum systems, inferring intriguing phases and properties of quantum matters, as well as developing novel technologies in quantum information science.

 \begin{widetext}